holepunchto/fs-native-extensions/README.md

 #### `await trim(fd, offset, length)`

 Create a hole in a file at `offset` for `length` bytes.
-On file systems that support sparse files, holes will take up no physical space.
+On file systems that support sparse files, file blocks wholly covered by a hole will take up no physical space.

 On Windows, the file must first be marked sparse using `sparse(fd)`.
 Otherwise, zeros will be explicitly written to the hole.

-On macOS, the hole must be aligned to block boundaries as the call will otherwise fail.

 #### `await sparse(fd)`